Ibrahim-a-alturki/Portfolio/Vehicle Insurance System/README.md

 **Requirements Analysis → Database Design (ERD) → SQL Implementation → Automation & Auditing → Reporting → Low-Code Application (Oracle APEX)**

-> **Note on data:** This repository documents and showcases the project — its design decisions, database structure, and interface — using the weekly reports and screenshots produced during training.
-The live company database and customer data belong to Malath Insurance and are not included here.
+> **Note on data:** This repository documents and showcases the project — including the actual SQL schema and automation scripts, database design artifacts, and interface screenshots produced during training.
+All data shown (e.g. in screenshots) is dummy/test data used for training purposes, not real customer records.
+The live Oracle database environment itself belongs to Malath Insurance and is not included here.

 ---